jpsouza06/spacetraveling/README.md

 A simple blog where we can see the title of the post on the home page and, when clicking, be redirected to the post.

+The site was made with NextJS, the posts are loaded by Prismic CMS and the comments are made through the Utterances.

 ##